-- Due to a single-base substitution in the haemoglobin gene, the codon is changed - A different nucleotide will be coded for in mRNA after transcription - A different amino acid is coded for after translation - Instead of normal haemoglobin, results in abnormal haemoglobin - Homozygous recessive individuals: - At low oxygen concentrations, abnormal haemoglobin clumps together, causing the cell to become sickle-shaped - Results in anaemia (body cells get insufficient oxygen) because: - Sickled RBCs are more fragile, break easily - Cannot carry O2 efficiently - Are actively destroyed by the spleen, leading to low RBC count - Benefit to heterozygous individuals - Do not suffer the disease - Are more resistant to malaria - Pro Tip: Not in syllabus when the malaria parasite infects their RBCs to reproduce, it causes the RBC to sickle, killing both the RBC and malaria. - Hence they survive and reproduce better (passing on the sickle-cell allele) - Thus the allele is most abundant in malaria-stricken regions (e.g. sub-Saharan Africa)
+- Due to a single-base substitution in the haemoglobin gene, the codon is changed - A different nucleotide will be coded for in mRNA after transcription - A different amino acid is coded for after translation - Instead of normal haemoglobin, results in abnormal haemoglobin - Homozygous recessive individuals: - At low oxygen concentrations, abnormal haemoglobin clumps together, causing the cell to become sickle-shaped - Sickle-shaped RBCs can get stuck in narrow blood vessels, obstructing bloodflow to - tissues. - Results in anaemia (body cells get insufficient oxygen) because: - Sickled RBCs are more fragile, break easily - Cannot carry O2 as efficiently as normal RBCs - Are actively destroyed by the spleen, leading to low RBC count - Benefit to heterozygous individuals - Do not suffer the disease - Are more resistant to malaria - Pro Tip: Not in syllabus when the malaria parasite infects their RBCs to reproduce, it causes the RBC to sickle, killing both the RBC and malaria. - Hence they survive and reproduce better (passing on the sickle-cell allele) - Thus the allele is most abundant in malaria-stricken regions (e.g. sub-Saharan Africa)